helpscout/hsds-react/README.md

 npm start
 ```

-Check out Blue's Storybook at http://localhost:8900/ in your browser!
+Check out HSDS's Storybook at http://localhost:8900/ in your browser!

 ## Testing